Heat dome: Examples

 The 2025 European heatwave has been attributed to a heat dome, and human-caused climate change is likely.

-The 2021 Western North America heat dome garnered its attention for its unprecedented intensity and duration in recent years which led to significant societal influences such as widespread power outages and increased wildfire activities.
+The 2021 Western North America heat dome garnered attention for its unprecedented intensity and duration in recent years, leading to significant societal impacts, including widespread power outages and increased wildfire activity.

+It resulted in agricultural losses exceeding US$600 million in the Pacific Northwest alone, devastating fruit crops and causing widespread livestock mortality that affected regional food supplies for several months.
 This further emphasized the urgency of addressing climate change in order to reduce the occurrence and severity of such events.
 Addressing greenhouse gas emissions and adopting strategies are significant steps in lessening the frequency of extreme heat events in 2021.

 In 2021, a record-breaking heat dome based in British Columbia caused 595 community deaths, a record for similar atmospheric events.
 Most households in the broader Vancouver lack air conditioning, resulting in individuals being highly susceptible to deaths caused by heat such as heat exhaustion and heat stroke.
 The study on this event emphasizes the importance of public health and providing more air conditioning and urban green spaces.

 Persistent heat dome led to extensive wildfires, crop failures, and a surge in mortality rates during the Russian heatwave in 2010.
-The far-reaching consequences affected by economic and social factors of this event reverberated globally, impacting the interconnectedness of regional weather phenomena and agricultural markets.
+The far-reaching consequences of this event, affected by economic and social factors, reverberated globally, impacting the interconnectedness of regional weather phenomena and agricultural markets.